-I once heard this phenomenon referred to as “drowning out the noise”.
+I once heard this phenomenon called “drowning out the noise.”

-A fighter is always scared before a fight and for good reason.
+A fighter is always scared before a fight.
 A person is trying to hurt you.
 He has a good chance of doing it.
 If he succeeds, it will be in front of everyone.

 The two biggest fears people have—dying and public humiliation—are imminent.
-All fighters experience this, but every weekend they act in spite of it.
+All fighters experience this, but every weekend they act despite it.

 Learning to persevere through your fears and staying committed to your goals will completely change your life in ways you never imagined.
-It’s a skill every man should know, and if you don’t then you need to read this now.
+It’s a skill every man should know, and if you don’t, you need to read this now.

-Nothing has had as much of an impact on my life than boxing, and if you’re wondering whether you should start my answer will always be yes.
+Nothing has impacted my life as boxing, and if you’re wondering whether you should start, my answer will always be yes.
 Start as soon as you can.

 Before you know it, you’ll be on your way to becoming a version of yourself you never thought was possible.